Fujifilm X-T20 vs X30

 |Fujifilm X-A10« »||-||stereo||mono||-||-||mini||2.0||Y||-||-||Fujifilm X-A10|

 |Fujifilm X-E2« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Fujifilm X-E2|

 It is notable that the X-T20 has a microphone port, which is missing on the X30.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T20 and the X30 are recent models that feature in their makers' current product line-up.
+Both the X-T20 and the X30 are recent models that are part of the current product line-up.
 The X30 replaced the earlier Fujifilm X20, while the X-T20 followed on from the Fujifilm X-T10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 Review summary: Fujifilm X-T20 vs X30

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T20 or the Fujifilm X30 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-T20: